stevapple/gsoc-2021-writeups/swift-driver/README.md

 ## Tests (Left)

 Because the scripting check happens internally, I found it challenging to unit test this change.
 The GSoC outcome only consists of functional changes to the code, and tests are left over for future implementation.

+## Next Steps

+In the case of using `swift` with lots of flags and options, it could be a big challenge to imitate the frontend's behavior with SwiftPM.
+I need more investigation to decide how to align the interface of these two tools, which may include disabling some flags under scripting mode and writing specific tests for such cases.

+Post-GSoC goals also include writing tests for the existing code.
+This work can be done as soon as I find the way to rearrange the whole process which makes it testable.